frontenddogma/web-development-glossary/manuscript/h.md

 Hash table
 : A data structure that implements an associative array abstract data type, a structure that can map keys to values.
 A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
 In many situations, hash tables turn out to be more efficient than search trees or any other table lookup structure.
 For this reason, they are widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches, and sets.&nbsp;[†](#w-hash-table)

+Hash-Based Message Authentication Code
+: A specific type of message authentication code (MAC) involving a cryptographic hash function and a secret cryptographic key.
+An HMAC can provide digital signatures using a shared secret instead of public key encryption.
+It trades off the need for a complex public key infrastructure by delegating the key exchange to the communicating parties, who are responsible for establishing and using a trusted channel to agree on the key prior to communication.&nbsp;[†](#w-hmac)

 Hashbang
 : → Shebang